abursavich/grpcprom/README.md

 * [Examples](#pkg-examples)

 ## <a name="pkg-overview">Overview</a>
-Package grpcprom provides Prometheus instrumentation for gRPC servers.
+Package grpcprom provides Prometheus instrumentation for gRPC clients and servers.

 The following metrics are provided: